artur-ciocanu/launch.en/help/extension-dev/submit/access.md

 So far, we have chosen the appropriate Organization, created a Product Profile, added Users to the product profile, and assigned permissions.

-This completes the required setup in the Administration Console!
-You and your team members that have been set up as users can now sign in to [Data Collection tags](https://launch.adobe.com/).
+This completes the required setup in Admin Console.
+You and your team members that have been set up as users can now sign in to [the Data Collection UI](https://launch.adobe.com/).

 ## Confirm Provisioning

-After your company is provisioned with access to Adobe Experience Platform Data Collection and your users are set up as described above, you should be able to access the [tags](https://launch.adobe.com/) production environment.
-If you have been provisioned for Data Collection tags and have completed the Admin Console steps above, but still cannot sign in to [tags](https://launch.adobe.com/), please contact your Adobe support representatives.
+After your company is provisioned with access to tags and your users are set up as described above, you should be able to access the [tags](https://launch.adobe.com/) production environment.
+If you have been provisioned for tags and have completed the Admin Console steps above, but still cannot sign in to tags, please contact your Adobe support representatives.